In-Depth: Snaply vs MacWhisper | Comparison 2026

 Use your own AI gateway Route AI through your infrastructure | ||

-Team shared dictionary/snippets Shared vocabulary and phrases | Teams, Enterprise | |
+Team shared dictionary/snippets Shared vocabulary and phrases Learn about AI dictation | Teams, Enterprise | |

 SSO / SAML Enterprise identity login | Enterprise | |